 Non-T5 publications receive the third-highest mean rank across all levels of career advancement.
 However, the rankings for both external letters and non-T5 publications are only significantly different than the rankings for citations when we consider tenure and promotion to associate professor.
 The Wilcoxon tests presented in Online Appendix Table O-A58 fail to reject the null that the ranking distributions for external letters and non-T5 publications are equal to the distribution for citations for promotions to full professor.
 The remaining performance areas receive the four lowest mean ranks across all career advancement types.
 Teaching performance and success in securing grants receive rankings that are not significantly different from each other for any type of career advancement.
 Books and chapters in books are ranked last for all levels of career advancement.
-Long-term integrated bodies of research are deemed to be of much lower value for tenure than focused T5 articles.
+Long-term integrated bodies of research are valued much less than focused T5 articles.

 These survey results offer important evidence on the large influence of T5 publications on tenure and promotion practices.
 However, they do not shed light on whether the difference in influence between T5 and non-T5 publications is merely a reflection of differences in article impact and quality between these outlets, or whether the T5's influence also operates through channels that are independent of article impact and quality.
-Figure 12 presents results that answer this question.
+Figure 13 presents some evidence that answers this question.
 The figure summarizes responses to a survey question that asks respondents to compare the probabilities of receiving tenure and promotion associated with publishing in T5 and non-T5 journals, fixing the quality of the publications in question to be equal.
 Specifically, the question presents respondents with a thought experiment wherein respondents are asked to imagine a scenario where their departments must decide to tenure and/or promote one out of two candidates.
 The respondents are asked to assume that the two candidates are identical in every respect, with the exception that one candidate has published all of their articles in T5 journals whereas the other candidate has published the same number of articles of equal quality in non-T5 journals.
 The respondents are then asked to report the probability that the candidate with T5 publications receives tenure and/or promotion instead of the candidate with non-T5 publications.
 In a scenario where the T5 influence operates solely through differences in article impact and quality, both the T5 and non-T5 candidate would be expected to receive tenure and/or promotion with a probability of 0.5.
 Any deviation from 0.5 in favor of the T5 candidate indicates that the T5 influences tenure and/or promotion decisions through channels that are independent of article quality.

-The results plotted in Figure 12 reveal large and statistically significant deviations from 0.5 in favor of the candidate with more T5s.
-The deviations exist across department
+The results plotted in Figure 13 reveal large and statistically significant deviations

-Figure 12: Probability That Candidate with T5 Publications Receives Tenure or Promotion Instead of Candidate with non-T5 Publications, ceteris paribus
+Figure 13: Probability That Candidate with T5 Publications Receives Tenure or Promotion Instead of Candidate with non-T5 Publications, ceteris paribus